 This course uses skills developed in the prerequisite Introduction to Engineering to solve a real world problem of your choosing.
 You will researching the problem, building prototypes to solve the problem, with the culmination of the course is a presentation of the engineering process involved in solving problem including a working model.

 This course uses the Project Lead the Way curriculum.
+Grade levels: 10-12

 SOCIAL SCIENCES DEPARTMENT